PedroLigeiro/lab-customer-analysis-round-4/readme.md

 # Lab | Customer Analysis Round 4

 In today's lesson we talked about continuous distributions (mainly normal distribution), linear regression and how multicollinearity can impact the model.
-In this lab, we will test your knowledge on those things using the `marketing_customer_analysis.csv` file.
-You have used the same data in the previous lab (round 3).
-You can continue using the same jupyter file.
-The file can be found in the `files_for_lab` folder.
+In this lab, we will test your knowledge on those things using the same data file that you have used in the previous lab (round 3).
+You can continue using the same Jupyter notebook.

 ### Get the data